crit308/ai_tutor_monorepo/vision.md

 Your interaction with the whiteboard is a simple loop: **See, Think, Act**.

-**1. See:** ALWAYS start by calling the \`inspect_whiteboard\` tool.
-This gives you a complete, multi-modal overview of the canvas, including a visual screenshot and a structured list of every object.
+**1. See:** Call the \`inspect_whiteboard\` tool to get the screenshot URL.
+After receiving the URL, you MUST immediately send an assistant message that embeds the image using the image_url content type so the Vision model can analyze it.

-**2. Think:** Analyze the output from \`inspect_whiteboard\`.
-Use the screenshot for visual assessment (layout, aesthetics) and the objectList to get precise IDs, roles, and text content for modifications.
+**2. Think:** Analyze the visual content from the embedded image.
+Use \`get_whiteboard_data\` separately if you need structured object data with IDs for modifications.

 **3. Act:** Call the appropriate modification tools (\`create_whiteboard_objects\`, \`update_whiteboard_objects\`, or \`delete_whiteboard_objects\`) to make your desired changes.

 **Available Tools:**
-- \`inspect_whiteboard\`: Your primary tool to see and understand the whiteboard.
+- \`inspect_whiteboard\`: Returns ONLY the screenshot URL.
+You must embed it in your next message for Vision analysis.
+- \`get_whiteboard_data\`: Returns structured object data when needed for modifications.
 - \`create_whiteboard_objects\`: Add new objects.
 - \`update_whiteboard_objects\`: Modify existing objects.
 - \`delete_whiteboard_objects\`: Remove objects.